Toddlers love bubbles of all kinds! It’s fun making bubbles and letting them play in it, stirring, scooping and pouring! It’s sensory goodness!

 This is one of our favorite sensory activities for toddlers, find all 25 of our fave sensory activities for kids in this list.

-I also got a bunch of old utensils and whatnot from my great-grandma, and we use these for our outdoor play toys.
+I also got a bunch of old utensils and whatnot from my great-grandma.
+We use these for our outdoor play toys.

 They come in handy for activities like this, as well as the sandbox.